 He gives you the cost of each of them and what they are capable of withstanding.
 The only downfall stated is that they are not widely available.

 So for those of you that are kind of browsing around trying to figure out what to do about staking your tomatoes this year, this article might be very helpful.

 30. Recycled Pallets Turned Tomato Trellis

-This is another simple and potentially free idea to building a tomato trellis.
+This is another simple and potentially free idea for building a tomato trellis.
 I love free so let’s get started on how to construct this masterpiece.

 You’ll begin by collecting old pallets.
 After you get them you’ll need to take them apart.

 Next, you’ll need to form A-frames on either side of the garden bed.
 After your A-frames are constructed, then you’ll take some of the slats and run them horizontally between the frames.

 You will need to tie up the tomatoes in order to train them to grow up the trellis.

 And one thing that should be mentioned is how great this trellis is for lack of maintenance.
 It may look rustic but it is fully functional and should last quite a while.

 I love this garden idea.
 I am all about things that add character to any homestead, large or small.
 These will certainly do it.